g4rv/g4rv/Readme.md

 # Hi, my name is Sergei
-## I'm a young newbee developer practesing front-end
+## I'm a young newbee developer practicing front-end

-## Technologise I use:
+## Technologies I use:
 * ### ***HTML5***
 * ### ***CSS/SCSS***
 * ### ***JS***

-## Currently just trying find my place in this world
+## Currently just trying to find my place in this world

-## Anyway, welcome on my profile! <3
+## Anyway, welcome to my profile! <3